|Nutrition Facts (per serving)|

 Prepare the Orange Sauce

-Add the vinegar, juice, shallots, and chicken stock and simmer until the sauce is reduced to a little less than a cup.
+Add the sherry vinegar, orange juice, shallots, and chicken stock and simmer until the sauce is reduced to a little less than 1 cup.

 Cut the butter into small pieces and add them to the pan with 1 tablespoon of orange zest.

 The sauce is now ready and can be cooled and stored until you're ready to prepare the duck breasts, or you can set it aside and proceed with cooking the breasts.

 Slash through the fat on the breast with a sharp knife to create a crisscross pattern.
 This will help release the fat, and the fat will crisp up when cooked.

 Heat a skillet over high heat.
 Sear the duck breasts quickly on both sides, then cook the duck for about 9 to 11 minutes on each side.
 (The USDA recommends cooking duck to 160 F or 170 F, but if you prefer it pinker, cook to medium-rare, 135 F to 140 F; it is still safe to eat.)

 Remove the breasts from the pan and place them on a warm plate.
-Cover them with paper towels and leave them to rest for 5 minutes.
+Cover with paper towels and leave them to rest for 5 minutes.
 This helps to soften the duck after cooking.